Shridharpatil1958/farmer-loan-risk-prediction/README.md

-# 🌾 Farm Loan Risk Predictor - HTML/CSS/JS Version
+# 🌾 Farm Loan Risk Predictor

 A modern, responsive web application for predicting farm loan risk categories using AI/ML.
 This is a complete HTML/CSS/JavaScript conversion of your Streamlit project.